Brandon-Schefstad/next-level-hair-designs/README.md

   This was my first full website using ReactJS and my first time using React-router.
 It really taught me how to use the UseState hook and how to abstract out similar elements into components with different properties.

-  The technologies implemented in this project are ReactJS(via create-reace-app), React-Router 4.0, SASS for styling, as well as integration with a third party booking system.
-Images are stored within the app itself bu could be extracted out to a hosting site.
+  The technologies implemented in this project are ReactJS(via create-react-app), React-Router 4.0, SASS for styling, as well as integration with a third party booking system.
+Images are stored within the app itself but could be extracted out to a hosting site.